Caterpillar Identification & What They Mean For Your Garden

 4. Cecropia

-A punked-out circus clown is the first thing that comes to mind when you see this caterpillar.
+Caterpillar identification is fun with the Cecropia since it looks like a punked-out circus clown.
 It’s about as long and thick as your finger, neon green with multi-colored spiked knobs.
 Surprisingly, the spikes aren’t harmful to the touch.
 Many go through different stages, known as instars, so you may see the same caterpillar at a wide range of lengths as they molt and leave behind their old skin.

 You might also be surprised to know that this hearty caterpillar poses no threat to your vegetables.
 If you have fruit trees, watch for them on apple and cherry leaves.
 They also go for maple and birch leaves.
 Despite their tough appearance, they have enough predators that they don’t normally become a pest.